hyde65/casting-agency/README.md

 }
 ```

-#### PATCH '/actors/<int:id>/update'
+#### PATCH '/actors/\<int:id>/update'
-- Update an actor with a json request data, authorization bearer token and path parameter.
+- Update an actor with a json request data, authorization bearer token and the id through path parameter.
 - Request Arguments:
     - Header authorization bearer token.
     - Path parameter utilizing the id of the actor to be updated.
-    - A json request with the following keys
+    - A json request with one or more of the following keys
-        - name: The name of the actor
+        - name: (string) The name of the actor
-        - gender: The gender of the actor
+        - gender: (string) The gender of the actor
-        - movies: The movies where acted the actor, This movies must exist or will raise an 422 error.
+        - movies: (array) The movies where acted the actor, This movies must exist or will raise an 422 error.

 Example

 PATCH 'localhost:5000/actors/1/update'

 Header